atet/blender/README.md

 ## 3. Basic Navigation

 When you first start Blender, you will be presented with a default file that has a 3D cube in it.
-For the purposes of this tutorial, you do not need to manipulate the cube object other than selecting it by clicking on it (it will be highlighed in an orange outline when selected).
+For the purposes of this tutorial, you do not need to manipulate the `Cube` object other than selecting it by clicking on it (it will be highlighed in an orange outline when selected).

 [![.img/fig3_basic_navigation.jpg](.img/fig3_basic_navigation.jpg)](#nolink)